HPEEzmeral/ezua-tutorials/demos/question-answering/README.md

 To complete the tutorial follow the steps below:

 1. Login to your EzUA cluster, using your credentials.
 1. Create a new Notebook server using the `jupyter-data-science` image.
 Request at least `4Gi` of memory for the Notebook server.
 1. Connect to the Notebook server, launch a new terminal window, and clone the repository locally.
+   See the troubleshooting section if this step fails.
 1. Navigate to the tutorial's directory (`ezua-tutorials/demos/question-answering`)
 1. Create your virtual environment:
     - Deactivate the base conda environment: